-It is estimated that the total number of visitors to west Norfolk comprises approximately 514,600 visitors staying at least one night and around 9.97 million people making leisure day trips.
-These visitors are estimated to spend nearly £433.7 million per annum within the local economy.
+It is estimated that the total number of visitors to west Norfolk comprises approximately 227,900 people making leisure day trips and 4.39 million visitors come to west Norfolk each year.
+These visitors are estimated to spend nearly £190 million per annum within the local economy.
 When the value of indirect spending (purchases of supplies and services by businesses in receipt of visitor spending) and induced spending (spending by those employed in businesses in receipt of visitor spending) are taken into account the overall value of the visitor economy is estimated to be £577 million annually.
-This in turn is estimated to support 11,286 jobs (8,382 full time equivalent jobs) which is estimated to represent around 19.5% of all employment in the local economy (figures taken from The Economic Impact of Tourism - 2019 results, produced by Destination Research).
+This in turn is estimated to support 11,286 jobs (8,382 full time equivalent jobs) which is estimated to represent around 19.5% of all employment in the local economy (figures taken from The Economic Impact of Tourism -2019 results, produced by Destination Research).